gov-cy/staging-govcy-design-system-docs/src/styles/layout.md

 ```
 #### When to use this
 Use this layout for services that need a side menu.

+> **Warning**{class="govcy-fw-bolder govcy-fs-4 govcy-d-block"}
+> Avoid using side menus in your services with links to other services.
+Presenting links to other services in the `main` section, could disrupt the users' flow within the service and they should be avoided.
+{class="govcy-alert-notification govcy-p-4 govcy-mb-6 govcy-br-5 govcy-br-info"}

 ## Websites
 When implementing a website, you can use a combination of the following layouts.